kubetail-org/edge-csrf/README.md

   return response;
 }
 ```

-:boom: Note: the example above sends a response directly from middleware.
-This feature is enabled by default in Next.js 13.1+.
-To enable this in Next.js 13.0.X you must set the `allowMiddlewareResponseBody` flag in the Next.js config file.
-Alternatively, you can use `NextResponse.rewrite()` to handle the response.

 Now, all HTTP submission requests (e.g. POST, PUT, DELETE, PATCH) will be rejected if they do not include a valid CSRF token.
 To add the CSRF token to your forms, you can fetch it from the `X-CSRF-Token` HTTP response header server-side or client-side.
 For example: